BradySBaker/Simple-Python-Game/README.md

 # Simple Python Game

-### This is a very simple python game using the PYGAME library to help me learn python in a fun and exciting way!
+### This is a very simple python game using the Pygame library to help me learn python in a fun and exciting way!

 ## Features
   - Infinite Scroller